sciZer0/7/v/README.md

 <h3 align="center">Problem 7</h3>

-Fundamental Problem 7 is that each of the existing blockchain is fundamentally unable to create the ideal stablecoin — a really decentralized, permissionless, trustless, ultra-stable and importantly, safe stablecoin — meaning, among other things, which never relies on banks and never relies on multi-signatures of only few people that can (often does) result in losing funds of users.
+Fundamental Problem 7 is that each of the existing blockchain is fundamentally unable to create the ideal stablecoin — a really decentralized, permissionless, trustless, ultra-stable and importantly, safe stablecoin — meaning, among other things, which never relies on banks or multi-signatures, and where state and logic of the dApp aren't in the same place.

 Without the ideal stablecoin, plus having all these fundamental problems above, getting adoption for crypto in general is extremely-hard.